frozen nako lake, winters in spiti valley

 Clothes for winter Spiti: Layer up!

 Regardless of how many big poofy jackets you buy, you cannot survive such harsh temperatures in just a jacket or two.
 Begin with a well-insulated base layer and top it off with another one if required.
 Follow that up with a warm fleece, then a nice comfy sweater and then that poofy jacket we talked about.
-Similarly for the bottoms, start with a base layer (or two if needed) followed by a pair of warm pants.

 winter spiti roadtrip with trekatribe